mustafakarali/canvas-printing/README.md

 - Migrate to Heroku supported PHP functions *done*
 - Update scripts/generateDatabase.sql to match layout I would like *done*
-- Update CSS
+- Update CSS *done*
 - Get image upload to function on Heroku/cleardb:ignite
-- Try using new binaries for gd library -> if that does not work switch functions to imagick and test that library.
 - Update site content and code to match more recent skills
 - JQuery to set current pages' menubar reference class to current_page_item
-- Try cookies
+- JS cookies to persist session